 A long-term benefit of the programme is that conservation actions and natural forest management can rely more on the natural processes of the forest; e.g. spontaneous regeneration and the natural structure, of which huge old trees, snags and logs, gaps and rare species are as much part of as the timber of high economical value.
-The reserves are strictly protected areas so in order to enter or carry out research in any of them a written permission of the National Inspectorate for Environment, Nature and Water is required.
+The reserves are strictly protected areas so in order to enter or carry out research in any of them a written permission is required.